ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 keypoints:
 - "A recipe does not break by fiddling with it"
 - "Log information is useful when interpreting the first warnings/errors"
-- "The dataset section in the recipe relates to Understanding the directory structure of CMIP data on your server/disk and knowing how to use data from different experiments such as CMIP/ScenarioMIP."
+- "The dataset section resembles the filename or directory structure (e.g. CMIP subdirectories)."

 ---